Sotozu/JetKnightsSDL2/README.md

 * This game is currently in development.
 * The game play is a PVP bullet storm with different weapons
-* The them is chibi mech
+* The theme is chibi mech

 ## Game Requirements